LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 **Double Bracewell**

 Since then, different architectures have been proposed, including a double Bracewell by Angel & Woolf in 1996.
 The architecture of the single Bracewell was such that an improved angular resolution due to longer baselines also resulted in a larger image of the stellar disk, beyond the angular distance that was effectively nulled, thereby compensating the better resolution with stellar leakage.
 The double Bracewell consists of two pairs of nulls, that are offset by half a phase.
 When combining the two signals, this results in one differential null whose amplitude is zero, also in both the first and second order sensitivity to errors.
 This leads to an interference pattern with a central null that is broader in its angular extent, as shown in the Figure below.
 Upon rotation of the interferometer, contributions from an elliptical dust cloud would modulate at twice the frequency of a planet due to its symmetry axis, and therefore could be distinguished from a planet signal.
-Angel and Woolf showed that their architecture allowed for baselines extended beyond 50 meters, and found through simulations that this would allow for the detection of exoplanets at distances of 10 parsecs provided sufficient exposure time and exozodiacal dust levels similar to our own solar system.
+Angel and Woolf showed that their architecture allows for baselines to be extended beyond 50 meters, and found through simulations that this would allow for the detection of exoplanets at distances of 10 parsecs provided sufficient exposure time and exozodiacal dust levels similar to our own solar system.
+A more recent study by Dannert et al. 2022 noted that this trade-off between baseline and stellar leakage continues to exist.
+A baseline must be chosen such that the SNR is sufficient for all wavelengths of interest, with the most stringent SNR demand towards shorter wavelengths (in their simulation, around 8 $\mu m$, where the planet signal declines and the stellar signal increases.
 <img src="https://github.com/LoesRuttenGithub/Thesis-Noise-Nulling/blob/main/Figures/AngelWoolf.png" width="800" height="250">

 **Kernel nulling using a four-beam combiner**